ramesaliyev/data-processing-101/project/README.md

 # About

 ## Dataset
 MovieLens (9/2018) full dataset used https://grouplens.org/datasets/movielens/latest/.
-To run project you need to place `links.csv`, `movies.csv`, `tags.csv`, and `ratings.csv` directly under `volumes/data` folder.
-Then you can load them into HDFS from WebUI.
+To run project you need to place `links.csv`, `movies.csv`, `tags.csv`, and `ratings.csv` files under `volumes/data` folder, or alternatively you can use test data files from `volumes/data/test`.
+After project setup you need to load them into HDFS path `/movielens` from WebUI.
+Even though MapReduce jobs takes input file as parameter and do not depend this, some WebUI functionalities will search files like `movies.csv` under `/movielens` folder like `/movielens/movies.csv`.

 ## First Hadoop Initialization